Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Variegate porphyria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Digestive Diseases Information Clearinghouse (NDDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), offers information on this condition.
 Click on the link to view information on this topic.